The Zeppo: Plot

 Meanwhile, back at the library, Willow and Giles struggle to get Oz (in werewolf form) away from the Hellmouth.
 They sedate him and lock him in the basement.

 Xander realizes that Jack and his group have built a bomb.
 He seeks help from Buffy, but she is too busy having an emotional encounter with Angel.
 On his way to see Giles to warn him, Xander sees Jack's zombie group and drags one of them with his car until he confesses the location of the bomb.
 Xander finds the bomb in the school basement and vanquishes three of Jack's zombie minions, but Jack shows up and they fight.
 Xander positions himself between Jack and the exit door so that Jack has no hope of escaping before the bomb explodes.
 Jack defuses the bomb with seconds to spare and turns to leave, swearing revenge.
 He opens the door, releasing Oz, who immediately attacks and eats him.
 Meanwhile, at the library, Buffy, Angel, Faith, Giles and Willow fight off a giant multi-headed monster and the members of the Sisterhood of Jhe before successfully closing the Hellmouth.

 The next day, the bruised Buffy, Willow, Giles, and Oz sit at a table discussing how they saved the world from destruction.
-Oz finds himself oddly disgusted by his appetite after waking up.
+Oz finds himself strangely not hungry after waking up.
 Xander, not knowing anything of their battle and vice versa, comes by to chat with them.
 After a few seconds of talk, Xander decides to keep his harrowing night-long adventure to himself (aware that his friends will never believe such a story, no matter how he tells it).
-As he walks away, Cordelia once again taunts him over being left out of the group, but Xander merely smiles and walks by... quietly secure and confident in his place in the world and realizing that with or without Buffy, he can survive on his own.
+As he walks away, Cordelia once again taunts him over being left out of the group, but Xander merely smiles and walks by, quietly secure and confident in his place in the world and realizing that, with or without Buffy, he can survive on his own.